NOMADS ground-based air defence system

 The NOMADS (NatiOnal Maneuver Air Defence System) is a short range mobile ground base air defence system designed and made by Kongsberg Defence & Aerospace.

 The system is designed to protect a manoeuvring army, transportation routes, convoys, command centres, logistical hubs in a dynamic environment from targets such as aircraft, helicopters, cruise missiles and all types of unmanned aerial vehicles.

 History

 In October 2019, the Norwegian Army signed a contract for the development of a mobile ground based air defence system worth NOK 583 million.
-It is designed with short range capabilities objectives, a capability to be used off-road, and to be equipped with modern missiles, an AESA radar.
+It is designed with short range capabilities objectives, a capability to be used off-road, to be equipped with modern missiles, and an AESA radar.

 A demonstration of the system took place in 2023.

 In June 2024, the mobile GBAD system was unveiled for the first time, and the name of the system was unveiled as well NOMADS.

 Design

 The NOMADS is an air defence module for armoured vehicles that is designed to lock on standard 10-foot ISO container twist locks.